The Master of Audiology is a 72-unit coursework program offered by the Faculty of Medicine, Nursing and Health Sciences.

 - to equip graduates with skills in accessing and appraising scientific and clinical information and foster an attitude towards the maintenance of professional currency which will assist their further professional development.

-- work independently in standard audiometric assessment of clients across the lifespan
+o to work independently in standard audiometric assessment of clients across the lifespan

-- work under supervision in advanced diagnostic, rehabilitative, educational and other specialist settings
+o to work under supervision in advanced diagnostic, rehabilitative, educational and other specialist settings

-- practice in current public health contexts in city-based, rural and remote settings in Australia as well as overseas
+- to practice in current public health contexts in city-based, rural and remote settings in Australia as well as overseas

 To qualify for the Master of Audiology, a student must complete 72 units with a grade of P or NGP or better in each topic, according to the following program of study: